Lily Pad Frog Slime Recipe

 Mix one cup of hot water in the bowl with ½ tsp of borax.
 Dissolve completely.

-You will want to hold onto this mixture, even after your slime is made!
+You will want to hold onto this mixture, even after your slime is made.
 If you find that your slime is too stretchy or turns sticky after a few minutes of playing, you’ll be glad you didn’t dump this out!

 Bowl 2 – Glue and Water Mixture

 Mix one container of Elmer’s glue (5-6 oz) with ½ cup of water.
-You won’t want to skip this step.
+You don’t want to skip this step.
 The glue needs to be watered down and separated to prevent a slime fail.
 I find that a container with a pour spout is perfect for this.

 Use a whisk to stir them together.
-You want it to be completely mixed, so this may take a few minutes.
+You want it to be completely mixed so this may take a few minutes.

 Add several drops of green liquid watercolor or food coloring.